ham-radio-software/D-Rats/README.md

    - fixed markers postioning with icons
    - fixed markers+icons display at zoom 5-18 (zoom 2-4 still to be fixed)
    - changed background color or markers from red to yellow
-   - modified the “map window title “ adding the map in use
+   - modified the ï¿½map window title ï¿½ adding the map in use

 2020 (7th April) version 0.3.6 candidate 1
  - fix "get position" / "get all positions"